Mr-Milk/SpatialTis/docs/source/about/QA.rst

 Basic
 ------

-What is spatialtis for?
+What is SpatialTis?
 #######################

-SpatialTis is a spatial analysis package for single cell multiplexed data.
+SpatialTis is a spatial analysis toolkit for single-cell multiplexed tissue data.

 How parallel processing works?
 #################################

-The parallel happens at ROI level.
-If a small dataset is used, there might find the processing time will take longer than non-parallel mode, because there are some overhead steps (serialization and deserialization so that it could distribute the data to different processors).
-This features only support Linux and MacOS, on Windows there will be no effects.

-Only following functions in spatialtis have parallel processing support, pass argument `mp=True` to enable.
+Following functions in spatialtis can have parallel processing supported by `Ray <https://docs.ray.io/en/latest/>`_, use argument :code:`mp=True` to enable.

     - :class:`spatialtis.read_ROIs`
+    - :func:`spatialtis.spatial_distribution`
+    - :func:`spatialtis.spatial_heterogeneity`
+    - :func:`spatialtis.hotspot`
-    - :func:`spatialtis.spatial.spatial_distribution`
+    - :func:`spatialtis.exp_neighcells`
-    - :func:`spatialtis.spatial.hotspot`
+    - :func:`spatialtis.exp_neighexp`

-These are implemented in rust, it will automatically run in parallel.
+These are implemented in rust, it will automatically run in parallel, supported by `rayon <https://github.com/rayon-rs/rayon>`_.

     - :meth:`spatialtis.Neighbors.find_neighbors`
     - :func:`spatialtis.spatial.neighborhood_analysis`